KhalidYT11/Cryptomining-Simulator/README.md

 Enjoy experimenting with the simulated world of cryptocurrency mining! :)
 ## NOTE
  this program instructions and requirements.txt written by chatGPT not me

+## LICENSE

+this program was licensed by MIT